Jay Slater inquest: Everything we learned

-Jay Slater inquest: Everything we learned about teenager’s death which sparked huge search
+Jay Slater inquest: Everything we learned about teenager’s death as mother breaks down in tears

 The 19-year-old had traces of cocaine, ecstasy and ketamine in his body, according to toxicologists

-An inquest into the death of British teenager Jay Slater is taking place almost a year after he was found dead on the Spanish island of Tenerife.
+An inquest into the death of British teenager Jay Slater has been adjourned after his mother broke down in tears, as the coroner revealed details of his final movements.

 After a nearly month-long search, Mr Slater’s body was discovered with Spanish police saying he had likely died from a head injury.